Prescriptions will be available for collection on the following basis:

 Hospital requests for change of medication will be checked by the GP first, and if necessary your Doctor will issue you with a Prescription.
 The Practice will endeavour to issue you with your prescription on that day, but it cannot be issued until your medical details are checked by the Doctor, your prescription should normally be ready by 4pm on that day, or you may be advised to attend the next day.

-The Doctors will review your medication regularly, which may involve changes to your tablets, in accordance with current health Board policies.
+The Doctors and practice pharmacist will review your medication regularly, which may involve changes to your tablets, in accordance with current health Board policies.
 Please be reassured that this will not affect your treatment.

 Excess quantities of regular repeat prescriptions